-We will continue to pursue efforts to reduce energy consumption and prevent global warming.
+We will continue to promote energy conservation and global warming prevention activities.

 In October 2018, we commenced purchasing of Chubu Electric’s “CO2-free Electricity,” expanding our introduction of renewables.

 |Renewable-energy target||Renewable-energy usage rate: 40 % or more|

 Solar-power generating equipment (Toyooka Factory)

 Solar-power generating equipment (Shingai Factory)

 To grasp the environmental impact of the value chain*2, HPK is working on the calculation of Scope 3 (shown below) which is based on the Greenhouse Gas (GHG) Protocol.